For tight backs, shoulders and hips

 Gentle Yoga for a Stiff Back, Shoulders & Hips

-If you spend most of your day at a desk, or if a long-standing injury has left you cautious about moving freely, regular gentle yoga is one of the kindest things you can do for your body.
-Penny's classes in Berkhamsted and Hemel Hempstead are slow, careful, and built around the kinds of movements that ease tightness rather than aggravate it.
+If you spend most of your day at a desk, or if a long-standing injury has left you cautious about moving freely, Penny's gentle yoga classes in Berkhamsted and Hemel Hempstead are a careful, unhurried place to start.
+The class is slow-paced, with modifications offered throughout.

 Who this is for

-What it is not: medical treatment.
 If you have acute back pain, recent surgery, suspected disc problems, or any pain that gets worse with movement, please see a GP, physiotherapist or osteopath first.
-Yoga complements that care; it does not replace it.
+Group gentle yoga is not medical treatment and is not a substitute for clinical advice.

 What a class looks like

-Each session lasts 75 minutes and follows a familiar shape:
+Each session lasts 75 minutes and follows a familiar, unhurried shape:

-1. Settling and breath.
-A few quiet minutes to arrive, with simple breathwork to ease the shoulders down and bring attention to the body.
+- Settling and breath.
+A few quiet minutes to arrive, with simple breathwork.

-4. Closing relaxation.
+- Closing relaxation.
 Ten to fifteen minutes lying down with a guided relaxation.
-Most students leave noticeably looser than when they arrived.

-Yoga therapy is a one-to-one approach where a specifically trained therapist designs a tailored programme around a particular medical condition.
-It is excellent for complex injuries and chronic pain.
+Yoga therapy is a one-to-one approach where a specifically trained therapist designs a programme around a particular medical condition.
+It is often a good fit for complex injuries and chronic pain.

-Penny's classes are group gentle yoga: not condition-specific, but very safe for most stiff or recovering bodies.
-If your needs are quite specific, a few one-to-one sessions with a yoga therapist or a physiotherapist alongside the weekly group class can be a powerful combination.
-Penny is happy to point you in the right direction.
+Penny's classes are group gentle yoga: not condition-specific.
+If your needs are quite specific, a few one-to-one sessions with a yoga therapist or a physiotherapist alongside the weekly group class can work well.
+Penny is happy to suggest directions.

 Penny's approach

-In every class she offers modifications, watches for signs of strain, and reminds students that the goal is to work within their own range — never to push into pain.
+Penny has been teaching mixed-ability gentle classes in Berkhamsted and Hemel Hempstead since 2004.
+In every class she offers modifications, watches for signs of strain, and reminds students to work within their own range — never to push into pain.

 Try a class